jyxi7676/STtools/doc/readme3.md

 ### *Input*
  * --second-fq1: Path to 2nd-Seq FASTQ.gz file of read 1.
 Required.
  * --second-fq2: Path to 2nd-Seq FASTQ.gz file of read 2.
 Required.
+ * --hdmilength or -l: An integer of the length of HDMI/Barcode.If the length of HDMIs will be set to 30 if it is bigger than 30.
+By default hdmilength=20.
  * --whitelist: Txt file of the whitelist, if not given, searching whitelist.txt in the current folder.
  * --genome or -g: STAR geneome index. **Required**
  * --STtools: Path to the STtools package.
 If not given, using currently working directory.